 - Final presentations in the exam period must be formally scheduled as exams to prevent conflicts.
-Contact the Manager of Administration to schedule a final presentation when the request for examinations is sent out.
+Contact Cira Nickel to schedule a final presentation when the request for examinations is sent out.

 The School of Fashion has a standardized course outline format.
 Course outline must be approved by the appropriate Program Director prior to posting them on D2L.